SimGus/Chatette/README.md

 ```
 could be directly given as input to *Chatette*, but this data would produce the same thing using *Chatette*:
 ```
+; This template defines different ways to ask for the location of toilets
 %[&ask_toilet](3)
     ~[sorry?] ~[tell me] where {@[toilet#singular] is/@[toilet#plural] are} [please?]\?